vscode-icons/vscode-icons/README.md

 We are looking for translators and proofreaders for all `vscode` supported languages.

-If you like to contribute, checkout the [translation section](https://github.com/vscode-icons/vscode-icons/wiki/Translation).
+If you'd like to contribute, checkout the [translation section](https://github.com/vscode-icons/vscode-icons/wiki/Translation).

 ## Contributing